 At the System Access Terminal you can carry out several tasks.

 - Select and rent a bike.

 - Purchase a Daily or Short Term Pass.

 - Get a printed receipt with your chosen route.

 - Check on a map the closest taking or returning posts.

-- Increase your Sevici credit with your credit card.
+- Top up your Sevici credit with your credit card.

 You don’t understand Spanish?
 No problem.
-Each station has a Sevici kiosk with instructions in many languages.
+Each terminal offers you on-screen instructions in several languages.

 Once you are at the station and you are done with your bike, go to an empty dock.
 Place it correctly, you’ll see a light flashing and you’ll hear a ‘bip’ confirming that the bike has been returned.